maatjemarin/CBS_Projects/Foundations of Data Science/README.md

 - Architectures and platforms for big data processing such Hadoop, Spark, distributed file systems
 - Git fundamentals and branching

 The project we wrote aimed to show our understanding of these topics.
+The first part of the project is centered around Orthogonality, for which we created a user interface to simulate and solve a real-life problem.
+The second part covers Naïve Bayes Classifiers, where we utilize the statistical and probabilistic foundation from the course to create three different machine learning models by hand: a Bernoulli classifier, a Multinomial classifier, and a Gaussian Classifier.
+We programmed these without the use of external machine learning libraries such as SciKitLearn.